Transition-based versus State-based Reward Functions for MDPs with Value-at-Risk: VAR PROBLEMS IN LONG-HORIZON MDPS

-Since it is intractable to find the exact optimal policy for a long-horizon MDP under some the VaR criterion, we look for a deterministic stationary policy instead, i.e., $\pi^* \in \Pi$.
-With the aid of spectral theory and the central limit theorem, we can estimate the total reward CDF set $\{F^{\pi}_{\Phi}\}$ for an MDP with SA-function by enumerating all the deterministic policies.
-In order to implement the method to MDPs with SAS-functions, we present an algorithm to transform a Markov process with the reward function $r_{\pi}:S \times S \rightarrow \mathbb{R}$ to one with $r^{\dagger}_{\pi}:S^{\dagger} \rightarrow \mathbb{R}$, where $S^{\dagger} = S \times S$.
-This method is for both VaR problems.
+Since it is intractable to find the exact optimal policy for a long-horizon MDP with a VaR objective, we look for a deterministic stationary policy instead, i.e., $\pi^* \in \Pi$.
+With the aid of spectral theory and the central limit theorem, the total reward CDF set $\{F^{\pi}_{\Phi}\}$ can be estimated for the MDP with a state-based reward function by enumerating all the deterministic policies, in order to achieve the VaR function.
+For MDPs with transition-based reward functions, we present an algorithm to transform a Markov reward process with the reward function $r_{\pi}:S \times S \rightarrow \mathbb{R}$ to one with $r^{\dagger}_{\pi}:S^{\dagger} \rightarrow \mathbb{R}$, where $S^{\dagger} = S \times S$, in order to keep the VaR function (also all the total reward distributions) intact.
+With a slight abuse of notation, we say the reward function $r_{\pi}$ ($r^{\dagger}_{\pi}$) is transition-based (state-based).